 Alankuda Beach at Kalpitiya is the ideal place to see dolphins in Sri Lanka between December and March.

+Fall weather brings the northeast monsoon to much of the island, whereas the southwestern part of the country stays slightly drier.
+November is also the beginning of the tourist season, and a great time to visit: The weather is still warm, but humidity and rainfall is bearable.
 By visiting just before the busy season begins, you'll be able to negotiate better rates for accommodation and won't have to fight for patches of sand on the beaches.

 - Diwali, also called Deepavali, is celebrated in early November.
 The Hindu festival of lights is marked by impressive displays of candles.